 The Fourth Amendment, which is the right of the people to be secure against unreasonable searches and seizures, is critical in challenging search warrants.

-Our lawyers may be able to prove police unlawfully seized items during a search or detention and thus prevent the items from being used as evidence against you in a criminal case.
+Our lawyers may be able to prove that police unlawfully seized items during a search or detention, thereby preventing the items from being used as evidence against you in a criminal case.
 Contact our law firm at 877-781-1570.
 Eisner Gorin LLP 1875 Century Park E #705 Los Angeles, CA 90067 310-328-3776

 Related Content: